 Types of Sperm Preparation

-Both of these treatments help to improve the sperm’s penetration capacity, increasing its ability to fertilize.
-Patients who have a decreased sperm penetration rate from the Sperm Penetration Assay may benefit from this type of sperm preparation.
+Both of these treatments help to improve the sperm’s penetration capacity, which increases its ability to fertilize.
+Patients who have a decreased sperm penetration rate (which can be discovered from the sperm penetration assay diagnostic test) may benefit from this type of sperm preparation.

 The sperm incubation helps the motility of the sperm and the ability of the sperm to penetrate the egg.
 It also concentrates sperm and reduces prostaglandins in the seminal fluid, which may cause intrauterine cramping.